Squats vs Leg Press

 Slowly return to the starting position by bending your knees and hips

 Because the leg press eliminates the strain on the back, it is a much simpler movement than the squat.
 However, focusing on form before increasing your weight is always good, as it allows you to really focus on the mind-muscle connection and break down the muscle fibers with specificity.
+The leg pressing exercise, also known as the leg press machine, offers back benefits as it does not put pressure on the back like some other leg exercises, such as squatting, can.
+Because you don’t have a barbell resting on your shoulders, and because you aren’t bending in the same way, the leg press machine is much better for your back.
 The leg press also allows for many different variations involving foot placement, such as the narrow stance, or unilateral vs. bilateral movements to hit the muscles at different intensities and volumes, improving your range of motion and motor control.

 Squats: Pros and Cons

 Now that we've covered the basics, let's dive into the pros and cons of each exercise.